finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the transaction portfolio to upsert details for.
+    String scope = "scope_example"; // String | The scope of the transaction portfolio to update or insert details for.
-    String code = "code_example"; // String | The code of the transaction portfolio to upsert details for.
+    String code = "code_example"; // String | The code of the transaction portfolio to update or insert details for.
 Together with the              scope this uniquely identifies the transaction portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which the upserted details should take effect.
-Defaults              to the current datetime if not specified.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which the updated or inserted details should become valid.
+Defaults to the current LUSID system datetime if not specified.
-    CreatePortfolioDetails details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The details to upsert to the specified transaction portfolio. try {
+    CreatePortfolioDetails details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The details to update or insert for the specified transaction portfolio. try {
       PortfolioDetails result = apiInstance.upsertPortfolioDetails(scope, code, effectiveAt, details);
       System.out.println(result);